mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

         <td><b>id</b></td>
         <td>string</td>
         <td>
-          ID is the Atlas identifier of the Network Container Atlas resource this Peering Connection relies on Use either name or ID, not both.<br/>
+          ID is the Atlas identifier of the Network Container Atlas resource this Peering Connection relies on.
+Use either name or ID, not both.<br/>
         </td>
         <td>false</td>